 - formal and correct language

-The following text was written by a student of the English LK Q1 (junior year).
+The following texts were written by students of the English LK year 11 (junior year).
 The task was to write a comment on the question whether the British monarchy is an outdated institution or not.
-The other text was written by another of the same class.
-The task was the same one.

 The texts are the original student versions and have not been corrected by the teacher.